aptech/docs/docs/CR-plotSetXTicLabel.rst

 Purpose
 ----------------
-Controls the formatting and angle of X-axis tic labels for 2-D graphs.
+Controls the formatting and angle of X-axis tick labels for 2-D graphs.

 Format
 ----------------